 Funding and Grant Cycle: The Foundation awards grants of up to $3,000.
 You may reapply for grants in following years, up to three years and be eligible each year for full funding.
-Grants submitted jointly and involving a collaboration by two or more schools (e.g. a project involving JFK Middle School and Leeds Elementary School) will be eligible for up to $5000/year.
+Grants submitted jointly and involving a collaboration by two or more schools (e.g. a project involving teachers or students at JFK Middle School and Leeds Elementary School working together to create or implement a project) will be eligible for up to $5000/year.
 Please note: a program being offered at more than one school but not involving a collaboration between or among the schools would not qualify for the larger grant.

 There are two grant cycles per year.
-The deadline for the spring grant cycle is April 19 for spring 2017 – for projects to be completed between July 1 and June 30 of the following school year.
+The deadline for the spring grant cycle is mid-April – for projects to be completed between July 1 and June 30 of the following school year.
 The deadline for the fall grant cycle is mid-October for projects to be completed between December 1 and June 30 of the following calendar year.
 Requests for grant disbursement for both of these grant periods must be submitted by August 15.
 Final reports for all grants must also be submitted by August 15.

 2nd and 3rd Year Repeat Grants: In the event that a grant project is successful, a new grant application can be submitted to conduct the same project in a subsequent year.
 Up to three grants may be awarded for the same project, with full funding available each year.

 Review Process: Grant proposals are evaluated by a review committee, which is appointed on an annual basis.
 The membership of this committee brings a variety of perspectives to these deliberations.
 The committee recommends finalists to the Foundation board, and the board announces its recommendations to the School Committee.